Frequently Asked Questions About Home Dialysis

 Q: Will my home need changes for home dialysis?

 A: Home dialysis requires a good place for you to perform your treatments.
 If you dialyze at night, you can sleep in your own bed.
-Peritoneal dialysis does not require a special chair.
-In addition to furniture, you will also need space for equipment and supplies.
-For peritoneal dialysis, the machine is very small and your fluids come in prepackaged bags.
+Peritoneal dialysis does not require a special chair; however, you will need space to store equipment and supplies.
+For peritoneal dialysis, the machine is small (about the size of a printer) and your fluids come in prepackaged bags.
 For home hemodialysis, you will need a dialysis machine, a water-purifying machine (called an RO, or reverse osmosis, machine), and possibly a water softener or other water treatment equipment.
 You will also need a good storage place for the various supplies you will use.
 If you do home hemodialysis, it is likely that your home will require some plumbing and electrical modifications for the equipment.
 Peritoneal dialysis does not typically require any home modifications.

 Q: How will I be monitored?

-Q: Is it safe for me to dialysis at home?
+Q: Is it safe for me to do dialysis at home?

 A: Yes.
 You'll get extensive training by DaVita professionals and will always have 24/7 phone support from caring DaVita team members.
 Your doctor will also monitor you closely to make sure you are getting the right amount of dialysis.